trangminhhuynh/GWQ-prediction/README.md

 # GWQ-prediction
-This project is to examine the predictability of heavy metals in groundwater using low-cost physicochemical water parameters
+This project is to examine the predictability of heavy metals in shallow groundwater aquifers using low-cost physicochemical water parameters
 #
-ongoing modification!!!
+the code is ongoing modification!!!